Mickey Welch: Personal life

 Author David Fleitz writes that Welch did not swear, smoke or drink hard liquor.
 Welch liked beer enough that he would write poems about it, reciting them for sportswriters or for fans on the carriage ride to the ballpark on game days.
 Sometimes his poetry also advertised local bars and restaurants.
 He did not drink nearly as much as many of his contemporary ballplayers.
 Giants bat boy Fred Engle speculated that this was because Welch had seen too many ballplayers fall prey to alcoholism.

-Welch and his wife Mary had nine children, two of which died in infancy.
+Welch and his wife Mary had nine children, two of whom died in infancy.
 Mary died in 1936.
 During his career, Welch, along with most of his Giants teammates, lived at New York's Broadway Central Hotel.

 After baseball

 After retiring as a player, Welch lived in Holyoke, Massachusetts.
 He joined an Elks lodge and remained in the organization for more than 50 years.
 He owned a saloon for a while and after he sold it, he went into the dairy business with one of his sons.
 Welch spent summers in New York.
 He worked as an attendant at the Polo Grounds.
 In a 1911 book on baseball history, Welch was described as the owner of a hotel in Troy, New York.
 In 1912, he returned to New York, serving as an usher at the Polo Grounds and captivating fans with tales of his playing days.

 Welch and Keefe remained friends long after they retired from baseball.
 In July 1941, Welch had been staying with his grandson in Nashua when he had to be taken to a Concord hospital with complications of gangrene of the foot.
 He died there on July 30 at the age of 82 and was interred in Section 4, Range 17, Plot 2, Grave 6 of the Calvary Cemetery in Woodside, Queens, New York, under his birth name of Walsh.

 Welch was elected to the Baseball Hall of Fame by the Veterans Committee in 1973.
 He was represented at the Hall of Fame induction ceremony by his elderly daughter, Julia Weiss.